Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 # Messaging
 *This document explains the core concepts that make up the Messaging Component and how it should be used.*

-The Messaging component provides functionality to route Messages to Handlers in a uniform way.
+The Messaging component provides functionality to route Messages to Handlers uniformly.
 It is responsible for routing these messages from one component to others.
 It serves as a way to implement Pub/Sub in an application.
 See the [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) for more information.